Garside monoids and groups, braids.

 Chevie.Garside.CategoryType

-Category{TO,TM} is the type of a finite category whose objects are of type TO and maps of type TM.
-It is represented as a struct with two fields:
+The struct Category{TO,TM} represents a finite category whose objects are of type TO and maps of type TM.
+It has two fields:

 category with 4 objects and 8 generating maps